Daniel Evans of www.smeweb.com took time out to speak to Carole Burman, MD about how MAD-HR is making a difference to businesses.

 When I finished university I was very green but I was spotted by a really inspiring HR Manager who took a risk in hiring me as her deputy.
 She mentored me and supported my development as a commercial HR Professional.

 When I used to ask her how to deal with a problem she would never tell me what to do instead she used her great coaching skills to get me to come up with a solution to the problem.
 This gave me a lot of confidence and self-belief and something that I have used with my own teams over the years.
 This has also helped in the work that I now do with CEO’s, Boards and Senior Managers.

 In my career, I have never been seen as just the HR Director – it is always critical that you understand the business first and foremost as this shapes the work that you do in HR.
 I’m really lucky that our clients really appreciate our business acumen and commerciality as they have often commented that this is such a rare trait in HR professionals.
 This fills me with a real sense of pride as this is the key principle on which MAD-HR was founded on.

 Q: Where would you like your business to be in five years’ time?

-To be recognised as the premier outsourced HR provider in East Anglia by delivering quality HR products and services that make a positive difference to our client’s bottom line.
+To be recognised as thefirst choice provider of outsourced HR in East of England as recognised by our clients, partners & team by delivering quality HR products and services that make a positive difference to our client’s bottom line.